Hedgehog in Woodland.

 Hedgehogs are native to Europe, Asia, and Africa.
 They are found in a wide range of habitats, including forests, grasslands, and even urban areas.

-See also How To Support Hedgehog-Friendly Legislation?
+See also How To Identify Common Hedgehog Predators?

 These adaptable creatures can thrive in both warm and cool climates.